nathanlon/laravel-mongo-blog-example/README.md

 - Would log all exceptions.
 - Would put PAGINATION_LIMIT and some other things in an environment variable.
 - Would get previous and next post working when jumping directly to a post (only works when going from homepage (buttons below post).
-- Get next button to be disabled when no more pages.
+- Would get next button to be disabled when no more pages.
 Currently fails with error.
+- Would allow forgot password to work as email is not configured.
 - Would use SASS for making CSS.
 - Would add code standard tests that get run.
 - Everything like phpunit would be run through ant or similar so I can run code standard tests and linting as well.